RickJaimesDez/RickJaimesDez.github.io/writeups.md

 ---

-## Writeup Format
+## Investigation Structure

-Each writeup follows a consistent structure so reviewers can quickly understand the work:
+Each writeup follows a consistent investigation workflow:

-- Scenario or objective
+- Defined investigation scope
-- Environment and tools used
+- Environment and dataset identification
-- Evidence collected (screenshots, logs, pcaps)
+- Host pivot and traffic scoping
-- Analysis and findings
+- Protocol-level and application-layer validation
-- Detection, mitigation, or prevention notes
+- Indicator extraction
-- Key takeaway relevant to SOC work
+- Impact assessment and containment recommendations

-Some writeups are adapted from structured lab exercises and rewritten to reflect real-world analyst documentation.
+The objective is to demonstrate practical SOC investigative thinking aligned with real-world alert escalation and incident response processes.